-Should space agencies first go to the moon or Mars?
+Seriously, we figured out how to land on the Moon just a couple decades after inventing two-ply toilet paper.
+Mars’ gravity is less than Earth but large enough to lure gases and form an atmosphere.
 Stephen Hawking argued that space agencies should establish bases on the moon before traveling to Mars, according to Buzz Aldrin.

+It's an ongoing debate in the space industry.
+In fact, since the moon is orbiting the Earth, we can go there pretty much whenever we want.
 We should go back to the moon, we should send humans to Mars, and we should explore Venus too.